Buyer’s Guide: Electric Blankets

 2. BEST FOR SNUGNESS: Sunbeam Loftec Heated Blanket

-Made of eight-millimeter-thick Loftec polyester, Sunbeam’s most plush electric blanket for full- to king-sized beds is here to replace the layers of extra blankets you might have used to keep warm at night.
-Its thermal system delivers uniform heat at one of 10 heat settings you can control via remote.
-And, if you wear the blanket overnight, it will automatically shut off after 10 hours to prevent overheating.
-Reviewers that you “really can’t feel the wires in it” and it “preheats on those cold nights.”
-It comes with a five-year limited warranty.
+Made of eight-millimeter-thick Loftec polyester, Sunbeam’s most plush electric blanket for full- to king-sized beds is here to replace all those many layers of extra blankets you’ve been using to keep warm at night.
+The blanket’s thermal system delivers uniform heat at your choice of 10 heat settings, all controlled via remote.
+The Sunbeam, backed by a five-year limited warranty, automatically shuts off after 10 hours to prevent overheating and promote safety.

 3. BEST FOR COUPLES: Biddeford Microplush with Sherpa Electric Blanket